stanekTM/RX_nRF24L01_Telemetry_Motor_Servo/README.md

 2. Motor B (throttle) = 3.9kHz (pwm 3, 4)
 3. Brake = on, off or adjustable effect
 4. Normal mode = LED RX is lit
-5. Battery voltage 1S LiPo (4.2V) < 3.3V = RX, TX LEDs flash at a frequency of 500ms
+5. Battery voltage 1S LiPo (4.2V) < 3.3V = RX, TX LEDs flash at a interval of 500ms
-6. TX transmitter off or signal loss = RX LED flash at a frequency of 100ms
+6. TX transmitter off or signal loss = RX LED flash at a interval of 100ms
 7. Fail-safe = Motor A and B stopped

 ### Schema: